Hennepin County Medical Center’s Breastfeeding Services are available to help mothers meet their breastfeeding goals.

 - just need someone to talk to about breastfeeding.

 - In the mother's hospital room, after your baby is born;

 - In the NBICU and Pediatric Unit, if your baby stays in the hospital or needs to come back;

 - In the Breastfeeding Clinic, if you have gone home and need help.

-The Breastfeeding Clinic is open Monday-Friday, 8AM until 4:30PM.
-The clinic is located in the Orange building, 1st floor, room 130 (O1.130).
+Breastfeeding services are offered Monday-Friday, 8AM until 4:30PM in the OB/GYN Clinic.
+Additional services are available on Saturday and Sunday at the Breastfeeding Clinic, located in the Orange building, 1st floor, room 130 (O1.130).
 Lactation consultants are available to assist any mother-even if you did not deliver your baby at HCMC.
 The Lactation Consultants provide in-person and over the phone help.
 A lactation consultant will return your call and help to answer your questions and provide you with information.
 If a breastfeeding problem is not easily resolved over the phone, an appointment can be arranged for mothers to bring their babies to the clinic.
 There is a charge for clinic visits.
 Fees may be covered by your health insurance provider.

 Mothers may want to consider a visit to the clinic for the following situations:

 - Nipples persistently sore